Constantin Cantacuzino (died 1877): Return to power

+Ad hoc Divan and later life

 In February 1855, Maiorescu recorded in Vienna the activities of a Cantacuzino clique, which reunited Constantin and Ion in an effort to topple Știrbei.
 In September, he wrote indignantly that Cantacuzino Sr was paying Carol Sweder to publish seemingly independent praise of him and his defunct regime in Journal de Francfort, Der Wanderer, and other papers of the German Confederation.
 In late 1856, as Alexandru Ghica presided upon a new Wallachian regency, the former Caimacam briefly returned as minister.
 That year, the revolutionary exile Dimitrie Bolintineanu published his political tract, L'Autriche, la Turquie et les Moldo-Valaques, which contended that Cantacuzino was incompetent and unreliable when it came to supporting the Western powers.
 After an initial attempt to get the throne for himself, Ion Cantacuzino rallied with the Știbeist party, which now sought to effect union between Wallachia and Moldavia.
 A member of the Ad hoc Divan for Prahova County following the election of 1857, he helped to draft its main resolutions.
+On October 16, 1857, Abdulmejid awarded him the Order of the Medjidie, Second Class.

-In 1858, he was Știrbei's envoy to Iași, allegedly gathering support for the unionist cause.
+In 1858, Cantacuzino was Știrbei's envoy to Iași, allegedly gathering support for the unionist cause.
 A Cantacuzino faction still existed ahead of the January 1859 election, but was undecided between supporting three conservative candidates for the throne: Bibescu, Știbei, and Alexandru Ghica.
 Both father and son took seats in the Divan (or Elective Assembly): Aga Ion was reelected at Prahova, while the former Caimacam took the boyar vote in Teleorman, along with Ioan Slătineanu and Serdar C. Apostolescu.
 Eventually, on January 12, Constantin put himself up as a princely candidate—although, as historian Nicolae Iorga notes, his chances of winning were minuscule.
 Twelve days later, progressives imposed a win for their own surprise candidate, Alexandru Ioan Cuza, a Moldavian.
 As Vice President of the Assembly, Constantin validated the election, noting that there was no legal act preventing Moldavians to be put up as candidates; he also signed the address which sought to obtain Cuza's recognition as Domnitor.
 Some of his 1848 enemies, including Rosetti and Nicolae Golescu, also endorsed that act.